 Magpies made a fine start to their first season of top flight football as they not only beat reigning champions Ashwell 3-1 on the opening day of the season, they remained unbeaten up to Christmas in the league at which point they topped the table.
 The only defeats they suffered up to this point were a narrow 1-0 home defeat to Sawston Keys in the Cambridgeshire FA Challenge Cup in November and a 5-3 away defeat at Barnwell Rangers in the League Cup just before Christmas.
 The new year brought a wretched run of defeats, the worst in the club's history as they plummeted down the table, eventually finishing in sixth place.
 They lost seven games on the bounce before salvaging some pride with a 3-2 away win at Barnwell Rangers on Easter Sunday in their penultimate game of the season.
 Their final game was a 4-1 loss at Triple S and that was the last ever game for half of Magpies squad as a succession of players indicated their desire to leave.
 The club appeared to be in turmoil and many feared for it's future at the time.

 Magpies sixth season in the Cambridge & District Sunday League was a huge disappointment as well as being by far the most difficult season the club has yet experienced.
 A mass exodus of players in the summer of 2009 left the club's future in the balance but with some new signings and some old players returning, Magpies future looked to be assured, but then so much more conspired against the club during the campaign including injuries to vital players, terrible winter weather and financial difficulties.
 There were times when the club was down to the bare bones and both veteran striker Chris Beament and 53 year old Phil May could never have imagined they would appear so many times in the course of the season to make up the numbers.
 Wins were hard to come by as a result and the club only managed four, two of which came in the first month of the season as Magpies finally beat old adversaries Shelford Falcons 2-1 on the opening day.
 Six points from their first three games was a very decent start but as the problems started to mount just the one further league win saw Magpies finish bottom of the table.
 They avoided relegation only due to three others teams withdrawing from the Senior Division through the season and had just the one cup win to savour, a 5-1 triumph at Cambridge Cosmos which was the club's only victory by more than a single goal since a 3-1 home win over Ickleton a year earlier.
 Magpies also had to forfeit a game through lack of players for the first time in their history late in the season, an event which ultimately cost the club any hopes it had of finishing higher in the table.
-The club vowed to put things right in the summer of 2010, are having a major recruitment campaign, and have appointed Phil May as coach to work with club sponsor Chris Beament and manager Geoff Argent.
+The club vowed to put things right in the summer of 2010, had a major recruitment campaign, and appointed Phil May as coach to work with club sponsor Chris Beament and manager Geoff Argent.